amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - The Nice House on the Lake
 - Joe Hill's Rain
 - The Sandman Universe: Dead Boy Detectives
-- East of West
 - 100 Bullets
 - Scalped
 - The Nice House on the Lake
-- Supergirl: Woman of Tomorrow
 - Geiger
 - Nottingham
 - Superman Space Age